• Skip to main content

 For this recipe, I always use my favourite apples for baked apples (and any apple dessert!), Gala.

-If you can’t find Gala, use apples that are firm, will hold their shape, and won’t get mushy after baking.
+If you can't find Gala, use firm apples, will hold their shape, and won’t get mushy after baking.

 The following are good apples for baked apples: